keboola/developers-docs/cli/commands/remote/create/table/index.md

 : Defines a comma-separated list of column names for the table.

 `--columns-from <string>`
-: Indicates the path to the columns definition file in json.
+: Indicates the path to the column definition file in json.

 `--name <string>`
 : Sets the name of the new table.